-- AUGUST 8, 1914.
-Sir Ernest, leading the Imperial Trans-Antarctic Expedition, departs from Plymouth on his third Antarctic expedition aboard the Endurance. - OCTOBER 26, 1914.
-The Endurance departs Buenos Aires - NOVEMBER 5, 1914.
-Endurance arrives at the whaling station of Grytviken, South Georgia Island, the last outpost of civilization encountered en route to Antarctica - DECEMBER 5, 1914.
-The Endurance sails south from South Georgia; next landfall: 497 days. - DECEMBER 7, 1914.
-The Endurance first encounters pack ice. - JANUARY 18, 1915.
-Endurance becomes beset in pack ice and, immobilized, begins drifting in the ice.
-76 deg 34'S. - FEBRUARY 22, 1915.
-The Endurance reaches its Furthest South, 77 deg S off Luitpold Land. - OCTOBER 27, 1915.
-The Endurance is now badly damaged having been stuck in the ice for over 9 months - Abandon Ship!
-Ocean Camp established.
-Shackleton orders each of the 27 men to dump all but two pounds of personal possessions.
-Exceptions are made for Frank Hurley's photographs and Leonard Hussey's banjo. - NOVEMBER 8, 1915.
-Hurley dives into the flooded ship to recover the precious glass plates.
+- FEBRUARY 22, 1915 The Endurance reaches its furthest south, 77 deg S off Luitpold Land. - OCTOBER 27, 1915 The Endurance, now badly damaged, is abandoned (except 2lbs of personal possessions, Frank Hurley's photographs and Leonard Hussey's banjo).
+Ocean Camp is established. - NOVEMBER 8, 1915 Hurley dives into the flooded ship to recover the precious glass plates.
 With Shackleton, he chooses 120 to keep.
-They then smash the remaining 400 or so, so Hurley isn't tempted to risk his life to return for them later. - NOVEMBER 21, 1915.
-"She's going, boys!"
-The Endurance sinks. - DECEMBER 29, 1915.
-After a failed attempt to march across the ice to the safety of land, Shackleton establishes "Patience Camp," hoping that they will drift north, on an ice floe, to safety. - JANUARY 26, 1916.
-Patience Camp established on the ice-floes. - APRIL 9, 1916.
-The James Caird, Stancomb Wills and Dudley Docker are launched for the voyage to Elephant Island. - APRIL 15, 1916.
-The three boats land on Elephant Island, a remote uninhabited island far from shipping lanes.
+They then smash the remaining 400 or so, so Hurley isn't tempted to risk his life to return for them later. - NOVEMBER 21, 1915 "She's going, boys!"
+The Endurance sinks. - DECEMBER 29, 1915 After a failed attempt to march across the ice to the safety of land, Shackleton establishes "Patience Camp," hoping that they will drift north, on an ice floe, to safety. - APRIL 9, 1916 The James Caird, Stancomb Wills and Dudley Docker are launched for the voyage to Elephant Island.

+- APRIL 15, 1916 The three boats land on Elephant Island, a remote uninhabited island far from shipping lanes.
 This is the first time that the men have stood on solid ground in 497 days.
-Two days later the party removes to Cape Wild. - APRIL 24, 1916.
-Shackleton decides to sail the James Caird back to South Georgia, where a whaling station is located, to get help.
-He brings Captain Frank

-Worsley, second officer Tom Crean, carpenter Chippy McNeish, and seamen Tim McCarthy and John Vincent.
+Two days later the party moves to Cape Wild. - APRIL 24, 1916 Shackleton sails the James Caird back to South Georgia, where a whaling station is located, to get help.
+He brings just five men; Worsley, Crean, McNeish, Tim McCarthy and Vincent. - MAY 10, 1916 After a treacherous two week journey, the James Caird lands on the south coast of South Georgia.
+Five days later the six-man party moves to Peggotty Camp on King Haakon Bay. - MAY 19, 1916 Shackleton, Worsley, and Crean begin their trek across the island's unexplored interior to get help at a whaling station on the north coast; McNeish, McCarthy and Vincent all too ill to move. - MAY 20, 1916 Sir Ernest, Worsley and Crean arrive at Stromness, on the north coast of South Georgia.
+Shackleton and his men arrive at Stromness whaling station.
+Worsley sails to the south coast to pick up the three men left behind.